 - Zone five is VO2 max.
 This is your spring or maximum effort zone.
 It’s the effort you would put in if a hungry lion were chasing you.
 Zone five is over 90% of your maximum heart rate.

 There are a thousand different ways you can exercise.
-Heart rate training is mainly used by runners, cyclists, and triathletes, but it’s perfect for the everyday gym-goer who is trying to lose weight on the treadmill.
+Mainly used by runners, cyclists, and triathletes, heart rate training is perfect for the everyday gym-goer who is trying to lose weight on the treadmill.
 Once you know you heart rate zones, you can design workouts based on your goals.
 Here are two examples:

 - Fat Burn – If you want to lose weight, you want to spend most of your training time in zone two.
 This is where your body primarily uses your fat stores as fuel.
 So a 30 minutes run would look like this: five minutes easy warm-up, 25 minutes at zone two heart rate (60-70% of max heart rate), and five minutes easy cool-down.

 - Tempo Run – Tempo runs are common workouts for runners.
 They teach your body to run hard for a longer period.
 These are especially important if you’re training for a race.
 An hour-long workout for a half marathon runner would look like this: 10 minutes easy warm-up, 15 minutes at zone two (60-70% of max heart rate), 20 minutes at zone three (70-80% of max heart rate), 10 minutes at zone two, and five minutes easy cool down.

 Is your dream to run a 5km or maybe even a marathon?
 Perhaps you are looking to set a personal best at your next 10k?
 Or maybe you’re just trying to lose 10 kg at the gym?